katerina-tziala/fullstackopen2019/part5/bloglist/backend/README.md

         password: 'secretcode'
     }

-**Note:** You will need the username to login in the frontend of the app!
+**Note:** You will need the username and password to login in the frontend of the app!

 **5.**  Navigate from your terminal inside the /part5/bloglist/backend folder and run ***npm run start*** to start the server of the API.